-“We manufacture Custom Bearings in the USA from one piece to thousands in 45 days or less.”
+“We manufacture custom bearings, thrust bearings, and thin section bearings in the USA from one piece to thousands in 45 days or less.”

 We are proud of our 120+ years of experience, quality and service.
 Our sales, engineering and production people have a long history with this company.
 Auburn Bearing & Manufacturing is not just a place to work; it is a part of our lives.
 They take pride in their work and we take pride in them.

 We are fortunate to have affiliations with many fine companies that understand the extra effort required to do a job well.
 We would like to take this opportunity to thank them for helping us to achieve the Auburn Advantage.

 On August 18, 2006, the Auburn Ball Bearing product line was purchased from M. D. Knowlton Company by Fairport Products and moved to 4 Route 350, Macedon, NY 14502.
 On June 10, 2013, Fairport Products and Auburn Ball Bearing became one company and is now known as Auburn Bearing & Manufacturing.

 We are proud to continue the tradition of Manufacturing Thrust Bearings started in 1898.

 The concept of using a bearing to reduce friction between an object and the surface over which it is moved – or to “bear” the burden – is almost as old as man himself.
 Pause for a moment and try to picture our world without bearings.
 It’s hard to...